How Cannabis Affects Men vs. Women

 While marijuana is often more beneficial than it is harmful, it’s important to recognize some of the common side effects women experience.
 A few of the most common side effects for women include:

-- Sensitivity: Generally speaking, women are more sensitive to nearly all the effects of pot smoking, with the only exception being that men are more susceptible to increases in hunger.
-This isn’t necessarily a bad thing — it often means that women feel the psychoactive properties of marijuana much more easily, requiring lower amounts to reach the same level of high as men.
-Unfortunately, this sensitivity also means that women are more likely to experience side effects like heightened nausea and anxiety.
-This sensitivity to marijuana increases when women’s estrogen levels are high, like during ovulation.
+- Sensitivity: Women have been shown to be more sensitive to nearly all the effects of marijuana, the only exception being that men are more susceptible to increases in hunger.
+This can mean that women feel the psychoactive properties of marijuana much more easily.
+It also means that women are more likely to experience side effects like heightened nausea and anxiety.
+This sensitivity increases when estrogen levels are high, as during ovulation.

-- Withdrawal: When women stop taking cannabis, they tend to experience much more extreme withdrawal symptoms compared to men.
-Anxiety and nausea are particularly common withdrawal symptoms.
-While some researchers have hypothesized that women’s greater tolerance to marijuana may have something to do with their heightened withdrawal symptoms, the mechanisms through which these processes occur are still poorly understood.
+- Withdrawal: When women stop taking cannabis, they tend to experience more extreme withdrawal symptoms than men.
+Anxiety and nausea are common.
+While some researchers have hypothesized that women’s greater tolerance to marijuana may be related to their heightened withdrawal symptoms, the mechanisms through which these processes occur are still poorly understood.

-- Disorientation: Women tend to be more likely to experience visuospatial disorientation immediately after using marijuana, resulting in problems maintaining balance, navigating through unfamiliar areas and locating items or places.
-Many women also report a feeling of dizziness when high, which can further increase disorientation.
+- Disorientation: Women are more likely to experience visuospatial disorientation immediately after using marijuana, resulting in problems maintaining balance, navigating through unfamiliar areas and locating items or places.
+Many women also report a feeling of dizziness after consuming marijuana, which can further increase disorientation.

 While the above effects tend to be more common among women, other side effects are less frequently observed or more widely disputed.
-Most notable of these are the suggested cognitive effects of marijuana on women.
-While there isn’t much available evidence to support a specific conclusion as to how marijuana affects women’s brains, some studies showed that chronic use negatively affected women’s memory and emotional processing centers.
+Most notable are the cognitive effects of marijuana on women.
+While research doesn’t point to a specific conclusion as to how marijuana affects women’s brains, some studies have shown that chronic use negatively affected women’s memory and emotional processing centers.

-In short, women need to be a bit more careful than men when ingesting marijuana, as their reaction to THC varies based on several variables.
-Typically, doctors recommend that women change the type of strain they use based on their point in their menstrual cycle, using strains with higher levels of THC during ovulation when they are particularly sensitive.
+Experts suggest that women use caution when ingesting marijuana, as their reaction to THC may vary.
+Typically, doctors recommend that women tailor the type of strain they use to the point in their menstrual cycle, using strains with higher levels of THC during ovulation when they are particularly sensitive.

 Cannabis Treatment Options for Men and Women

-Regardless of gender, marijuana is an excellent treatment option for a variety of disorders and diseases, gender-specific or not.
-Some potential therapeutic uses of marijuana include:
+Regardless of gender, marijuana is a treatment option for a variety of disorders and diseases.
+Here is a partial list of potential therapeutic uses of marijuana.

-- Anorexia: Body dysmorphia and self-esteem issues plague both men and women, stemming from problems with anxiety and depression as well as social stressors.
-While anorexia tends to be more common among women, both men and women suffering from this eating disorder can supplement their treatment plan with marijuana to help.
-Marijuana not only increases appetite but can also help alleviate some of the causes of anorexia, like depression and anxiety.
+- Anorexia: Body dysmorphia and self-esteem issues plague both men and women.
+While anorexia tends to be more common among women, both men and women suffering from this eating disorder have found that marijuana not only increases appetite but can also help alleviate some of the causes of anorexia, like depression and anxiety.

-- Cancer: The marijuana plant naturally produces several compounds that are therapeutic in nature.
-THC and CBD are widely recognized to have antitumor effects in certain types of cancer, including breast and prostate cancer.
+- Cancer: THC and CBD are widely recognized to have antitumor effects in certain types of cancer, including breast and prostate.

-- Pain management: Though men tend to have more of a pain-relief response to marijuana as compared to women, both men and women can benefit from the analgesic effects of marijuana.
-Commonly, marijuana is used to help manage pain from headaches, migraines, fibromyalgia, post-surgical bruising and other conditions.
+- Pain management: Though men tend to have more of a pain-relief response to marijuana than women, both genders have found marijuana to be useful in managing pain from headaches, migraines, fibromyalgia, post-surgical bruising and other conditions.

-- Stress disorders: Both men and women suffer from stress disorders like panic attacks and PTSD.
-Marijuana can help ease tension and relieve some of the psychological stress associated with these disorders while also helping patients achieve more restful sleep.
+- Stress disorders: Both men and women suffer from stress disorders like panic attacks and post-traumatic stress disorder.
+Marijuana has been shown to ease tension and relieve some of the psychological stress associated with these disorders while also helping patients achieve more restful sleep.

-- Nausea: Common in people with digestive issues or patients going through chemotherapy, nausea and vomiting is also treatable with marijuana.
+- Nausea: Common in people with digestive issues and patients going through chemotherapy, nausea and vomiting are also treatable with marijuana.
 It is important to note, however, that women tend to experience heightened nausea when going through marijuana withdrawal, so proper dose maintenance is key.

-- Spasms: Marijuana can be a powerful muscle relaxant for people with seizure disorders.
+- Spasms: Some patients with seizure disorders find that marijuana can be a powerful muscle relaxant.
 Even small doses of CBD can help reduce involuntary muscle spasms.

-- Insomnia: Insomnia is a disorder that plagues over half of the population — 63 percent of women and 54 percent of men report suffering from insomnia.
-Fortunately, marijuana can help people of both sexes fall asleep and stay asleep.
+- Insomnia: This disorder plagues more than half of the population—63 percent of women and 54 percent of men report suffering from insomnia.
+Some of them use marijuana to fall asleep and stay asleep.

-- Weight management: While almost everyone is aware of the “munchies,” overeating and obesity are actually less common among pot smokers.
-One publication in the American Journal of Epidemiology found that marijuana users tend to have lower rates of obesity than those who do not use cannabis, with 22 percent of nonsmokers reporting obesity as compared to 14 percent of regular cannabis users in one round of the study.
-While the reason for this trend has yet to be fully explained, this initial finding suggests that marijuana may be a good aid for those looking to manage their weight.
+- Weight management: A study in the American Journal of Epidemiology found that marijuana users tend to have lower rates of obesity than those who do not use cannabis, with 22 percent of nonsmokers reporting obesity as compared to 14 percent of regular cannabis users in one round of the study.

 No matter how you decide to use marijuana or what you use it for, it’s important to recognize how your gender plays a role in your reaction to cannabis.
 Women may need to take more tolerance breaks to achieve consistent treatment results and may need assistance handling withdrawal symptoms.
-Men, on the other hand, need to keep their reproductive and sexual health in mind when using marijuana and be aware if their behavior starts to change dramatically as this could be a sign of a mental break.
+Men should keep their reproductive and sexual health in mind when using marijuana and be monitor their behavior as a dramatic change could be a sign of a mental break.